nicklockwood/ShapeScript/docs/src/materials.md

 ## Texture

 A texture is an image that is wrapped around a 3D shape, either as decoration, or to give the appearance of more surface detail than is actually there.
+Contrary to what the name implies, textures do not actually affect the smoothness of surface to which they are applied - they only affect its color.

 You can set the texture for your shapes using the `texture` command: